By Cognadev on May 8, 2017

 Written by Farnaz Avarzamani

-The majority of researchers in SLA (Second Language Acquisition) studies are using the measurement tools which many scholars have criticized from various perspectives.
+The majority of researchers in SLA (Second Language Acquisition) studies are using the measurement tools which many scholars have criticised from various perspectives.
 For instance, self-report cognitive tests such as questionnaires, interviews, thinking aloud, and stimulated recall protocols are said to have validity problems since they limit the participants’ choices in giving responses to surveys.
 Moreover, the output may be filtered by the “students’ ability to report their own learning” (Frisby et al., 2014, p.
 164).

 Furthermore, the widely used IQ tests rely heavily on linear tasks to elicit respondents’ analytical and logical abilities and are often restricted to time limits